yatharth/wolframalpha-cli/README.md

     curl  https://raw.githubusercontent.com/yatharth/wolframalpha-cli/master/wa > wa
     chmod +x wa

-The different URL is because `curl` doesn’t follow the redirects Github sends back automatically.
+The different URL is because `curl` doesn’t follow the redirects by default.
 If you use `curl`, we do need to mark the file as executable with manually.

 -->